Ritik23j/Portfolio/README.md

    ```
 4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser

-## Deployment Instructions for priyanshu.id
+## Deployment Instructions for ritikjain.info

 ### Configure Custom Domain

 1. Go to your project on the your domain provider site
 2. Navigate to "Settings" → "Domains"
-3. Add your domain: `priyanshu.id`
+3. Add your domain: `ritikjain.info`
 4. Follow Vercel's instructions to update your DNS settings

 ### 3. DNS Configuration

-At your domain registrar (where you purchased priyanshu.id):
+At your domain registrar (where you purchased ritikjain.info):

 1. Add an A record:

    - Name: @
    - Value: (Vercel's IP address or Github Pages etc)